• English

 Most recent excavations of KV 39 led to the finding of 150 bags of potsherds, pieces of wooden coffins, calcite, mud jar sealings, metal fragments, cordage, human skeletal remains of 9 people, and botanical specimens.
 Sandstone dockets bearing cartouches in the blue of Tuthmosis I, Tuthmosis II, and Amenhotep II were also found.

 Calcite fragments containing the name of a renowned pharaoh of the 18th dynasty and a gold signet ring with a name were also found on the site.
 The final report, however, could not be published by John Rose due to his sudden death.
-After which the work of excavation somehow seemed to slow down and almost pause.
-The debris still needs to be examined in order to learn more about the secrets and mystery associated with the exceptional KV 39 tomb.
+After that, the excavation work slowed down and almost paused.
+The debris still needs to be examined to learn more about the secrets and mystery of the exceptional KV 39 tomb.

 Who knows what deep secrets it may still hide?